italia/spid-sp-test/README.md

 Extending tests
 ---------------

-spid-sp-test offers the possibility to extend and configure the tests to be performed.
+spid-sp-test offers the possibility to extend and configure new response tests to be performed.
 The user can:

 - customize the test suite to run by configuring a json file similar to `tests/example.test-suite.json` and passing this as an argument with